vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 indifference to consequences.
 In the present case, there has been no evidence to prove that the attempt failed because, the Government interfered or because the people refused to listen.
-Attempt includes both mo- tives and intention.
+Attempt includes both mo###tives and intention.
 To take a common illustration, I intend to go the Bori Bunder Station and my end in view is to go to Poona.
 In deciding intention, it is not safe to follow the maxim of the Civil Law * every